What Does Non-Ionizing Mean in Terahertz Devices?

 Is non-ionizing the same as no radiation?

-Can non-ionizing terahertz devices produce heat?
+Can a non-ionizing device still produce heat?

 Are terahertz devices the same as X-rays?